Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Proofs

 with $C_1 >0,C_2,C_3,C_4$ satisfying

 These conditions ensure that the function $\varphi_1$ is $C^1$ and positive.
-If such an eigenfunction exists, and since it is bounded by construction, then its corresponding eigenvalue $\lambda_1$ indeed coincides with the one from Proposition~\ref{prop:eigen}, hence our use of the same notation.
+Furthermore, it is clear by construction that $\varphi_1$ is bounded.
+Therefore, if we can find an eigenfunction of the form \eqref{caseL_0>underlineL}, then by Proposition~\ref{prop:eigen}, $\varphi_1$ is a generalized principal eigenfunction of \eqref{eq:eigenproblem1} and $\lambda_1$ is the generalized principal eigenvalue.

 Fixing without loss of generality $C_1=1$ (which implies $\varphi_1(0)=1$) and rearranging terms thanks to classical trigonometric identities, we end up with:

 Note that the last inequality implies $L\sqrt{r_2+\lambda_1}<\pi$, so that $\cot(L\sqrt{r_2+\lambda_1})$ is well-defined indeed.